Apply for a licence

 Questions et réponses

-Do I have to pay royalties
+• Do I have to pay royalties as an organiser, if:

-- for events that make a loss?
+• for events that make a loss?

 Yes.
 The economic success of an event is the organiser’s affair.
-Royalties are fixed costs like beverages and lighting, and must be paid whether or not the event turns a profit.
+Royalties are fixed costs like beverages and lighting and must be paid whether or not the event turns a profit.

-Do I have to pay royalties for- private events, or
+Do I have to pay royalties, if:

-- club events that are not open to the general public?
+• for club events that are not open to the general public?

 For private events you do not need a licence and you do not have to pay royalties.
-However, the term “private” is restrictively defined by law: it applies only to a single individual who enjoys music with a small circle of close friends or relatives (Article 19(1)(a) of the Copyright Act).
-It follows that, even though they are not open to the general public, events organised by clubs, associations, companies, army units and the like are not private events.
-In case of doubt, it is advisable to contact SUISA and inquire whether royalties are payable for the planned event.
+However, the term “private” is restrictively defined under copyright law: it applies only to a single individual who enjoys music with a small circle of close friends or relatives.